janus-idp/backstage-plugins/CONTRIBUTING.md

 Help us keep **Janus-IDP** open and inclusive.
 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 > [!IMPORTANT]
-> We encourage users to migrate their plugins to the `backstage/community-plugins` repository.
+> We encourage users to migrate their plugins to the `[backstage/community-plugins](https://github.com/backstage/community-plugins)` or `[redhat-developer/rhdh-plugins](https://github.com/redhat-developer/rhdh-plugins)` repos.
+For migrating plugins to `redhat-developer/rhdh-plugins` see: [Using the cli to migrate plugins to redhat-developer/rhdh-plugins from janus-idp/backstage-plugins](https://github.com/redhat-developer/rhdh-plugins/blob/main/CONTRIBUTING.md#using-the-cli-to-migrate-plugins-from-janus-idpbackstage-plugins) instead of this guide.

-## Guide for Migrating Plugins from janus-idp/backstage-plugins to backstage/community-plugins
+## Guide for Migrating Plugins from janus-idp/backstage-plugins to `[backstage/community-plugins](https://github.com/backstage/community-plugins)` or `[redhat-developer/rhdh-plugins](https://github.com/redhat-developer/rhdh-plugins)`

 > [!NOTE]
 > After fully migrating plugins, remember to check for any updates that may have been made in the `janus-idp/backstage-plugins` repository.
-You may need to update `backstage/community-plugins` accordingly to ensure all recent changes are included.
+You may need to update the migrated plugins to pull in changes made to the janus-idp/backstage-plugins repo after migration.
+Additionally, any unmerged PRs should be closed and recreated against the new repo.

 This guide will show you how to migrate plugins from `janus-idp/backstage-plugins` to `backstage/community-plugins` using the backstage/community-plugins cli.

 ### Prerequisites

-- Have a `janus-idp/backstage-plugins` fork locally cloned
+- Have a `[janus-idp/backstage-plugins](https://github.com/janus-idp/backstage-plugins)` fork locally cloned
-- Have a `backstage/community-plugins` fork locally cloned
+- Have a `[backstage/community-plugins](https://github.com/backstage/community-plugins)` or `[redhat-developer/rhdh-plugins](https://github.com/redhat-developer/rhdh-plugins)` fork locally cloned

 ### Steps